Home Lifestyle and Culinary Tips Thanksgiving Turkey Survival Guide

 If you are a west wing fan, remember, even president bartlet needed to call the butterball THANKSGIVING hotline.
 (Which is real by the way.)

-Beyond the reason listed above, we know many families only roast a turkey once or twice a year.
+Typically, families only roast a turkey once or twice a year.
 It is helpful to have a reminder of “do’s and do not’s” tucked away somewhere.

 Thanksgiving Turkey Survival Guide